basavaraj-hampiholi/Turtlebot_Gazebo/README.md

 2. After successfull installation of ROS(indigo), we now install TurtleBot packages.
 Please copy the below link into terminal and execute.

-  sudo apt-get install ros-indigo-turtlebot ros-indigo-turtlebot-apps ros-indigo-turtlebot-interactions ros-indigo-turtlebot-     simulator ros-indigo-kobuki-ftdi ros-indigo-rocon-remocon ros-indigo-rocon-qt-library ros-indigo-ar-track-alvar-msgs
+      sudo apt-get install ros-indigo-turtlebot ros-indigo-turtlebot-apps ros-indigo-turtlebot-interactions
+      ros-indigo-turtlebot-simulator ros-indigo-kobuki-ftdi ros-indigo-rocon-remocon ros-indigo-rocon-qt-library
+      ros-indigo-ar-track-alvar-msgs

    Test the TurtleBot installation by running the command:$ roscore.
-This will give you started core service [/rosout] if installed correctly. you should start and keep this up whenever you use TurtleBot.
+This will give you,
+    started core service [/rosout] if installed correctly. you should start and keep this up whenever you use TurtleBot.

 3.1 Gazebo: Now we will make operations on TurtleBot in Gazebo GUI which provides overview about the environment to the robot.
    First launch Gazebo by executing the below command on new terminal,